Updated January 2019

 What to Do When You Do Have a Flat?

-If a flat does occur, it best not to panic and best not to drive on it.
+If a flat does occur, it best not to panic and DO NOT drive on it.
 Safely maneuver to the side of the road and either installed the spare tire (if one is supplied) or get a tow to a local tire shop.
 Although this means a minor inconvenience and/or cost in the short term, it’s worth it in the long run.
+You can do massive damage to your vehicle if you continue to drive and more importantly, you will be putting you and other motorists at risk.

 How to Avoid a Flat